Skip to content

 image

-Tip: For front-end and back-end separated projects, you can integrate backend traces and logs in the Explorer.
-Detailed steps can be found in Kubernetes Application RUM-APM-LOG Correlation Analysis.
+'Friendly Reminder' If it's a front-end and back-end separated project, you can connect backend traces and logs in the Explorer.
+Detailed operation steps can be found in Kubernetes Application RUM-APM-LOG Correlation Analysis.

 image